openAFT/adaptfx/README.md

 > :warning: Note:\
 > The interfaces are not optimized, and thus it is not recommended using them to further develop extensions.

-### T-distribution
+### $t$-Distribution

 Apart from using a gamma prior for the standard deviation, a full Bayesian approach can be done with a conjugate prior for the variance.
-In the t-distribution folder the same algorithms as in the paper are applied, but instead of using the gamma prior, the probability distribution is estimated from an updated t-distribution by using an inverse-gamma prior for the variance.
+In the $t$-distribution folder the same algorithms as in the paper are applied, but instead of using the gamma prior, the probability distribution is estimated from an updated $t$-distribution by using an inverse-gamma prior for the variance.
 The results are slightly different when alternative priors are applied.
-Since the t-distribution estimates larger standard deviations, more sparing factors are relevant and thus the state space is increased which results in a longer computation time.
+Since the $t$-distribution estimates larger standard deviations, more sparing factors are relevant and thus the state space is increased which results in a longer computation time.

 ### Additional Data